 4. The Branch Renaissance

-Cash management in banks has become more transaction focused in recent years, thanks to the technological trends spurred by fintech and mobile.
-Branch use has fallen in recent years as customers continue to switch to apps and other forms of mobile banking for their needs.
+Branch use has fallen in recent years.
+Customers’ preferences have changed, and more customers are switching to apps and other forms of mobile banking for their needs.

 There are some signs people may be returning to branches, especially as banks rethink and overhaul their branch services to enhance the customer experience.